 • MC Live Club (Performing Arts)

-MC LIVE is a student-run production open to all Marin Catholic students.
+MC LIVE (2nd Semester) is a student-run production open to all Marin Catholic students.
 Anyone can be a part of MC LIVE - it requires no experience and has many opportunities.
 MC LIVE is created, produced, and performed by students.
 It is a comedy sketch show that is very similar to the popular show Saturday Night Live.
 MC LIVE’S main goal is to incorporate students from all aspects of MC and produce an entertaining and funny show for the community.

 Moderator: Carmen Doane-Barkar cdbarkan@marincatholic.org.